-Before installing a new thermostat, you should check you homes compatibility.
-Homes are wired in 2-ways, line voltage and low voltage, and you will need to purchase a thermostat that will work with your specific heating and cooling system.
+Before installing a new thermostat, you should check your home's compatibility.
+Homes are wired in two ways, line voltage and low voltage, and you will need to purchase a thermostat that will work with your specific heating and cooling system.

 Check out our blog Line Voltage vs Low Voltage for a more detailed comparison.